bafflingscience/real-fake-news/README.md

 I'm glad you asked.

 Real Fake News is made up of a team of Misinformation Content Delivery Specialists, who take great pride in distracting people from the issues that really matter.
-Each member of our crew is a true Connaisseurs of Diabolical Mind Control.
+Each member of our crew is a true Connoisseurs of Diabolical Mind Control.
 Who are these people?
 Sorry, that is classified of course!

 ![alt](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.Co5_qd9j8t1rmQuAL0tT4wHaEK%26pid%3DApi&f=1 "diabolical villain cartoon character")